The Encyclopedia of Popular Music

 The Encyclopedia of Popular Music is an encyclopedia created in 1989 by Colin Larkin.
-It has been dubbed the "modern man's" equivalent of the Grove Dictionary of Music, which Larkin describes in less than flattering terms.
+It has been dubbed the "modern man's" equivalent of the Grove Dictionary of Music, which Larkin describes less flatteringly.
 It has been published by Virgin Books and (from 2006) by the Oxford University Press.
 It was described in The Times as "the standard against which all others must be judged".

-History of the encyclopedia
+History

 Larkin believed that rock music and popular music were at least as significant historically as classical music, and as such, should be given definitive treatment and properly documented.
 The Encyclopedia of Popular Music is the result.

 In 1989, Larkin sold his half of the publishing company Scorpion Books to finance his ambition to publish an encyclopedia of popular music.
 Aided by a team of initially 70 contributors, he set about compiling the data in a pre-internet age, "relying instead on information gleaned from music magazines, individual expertise and a hideous amount of legwork".
 He financed and founded a new company, Square One Books, to publish the encyclopedia.
 The first edition of the encyclopedia "pushed Larkin to the brink of bankruptcy".
 It was a four-volume set and went into print in 1992.

 There have been three further editions of the multi-volume encyclopedia and dozens of single-volume spin-offs of five concise versions of the main encyclopedia, including four editions of jazz.

 In 1995, Microsoft licensed the text for their CD-ROM, Microsoft Music Central, which sold 497,000 copies.

 In 1997, Larkin's company, along with the Encyclopedia, was sold to the data company Muze Inc. (the UK name was changed to Muze UK), because Larkin wanted "to guarantee its future" in the fast changing world of information and communications technology.
 He became full-time editor-in-chief on the project, running a "surprisingly small scale cottage industry", stating "There are now fewer than 10 contributors on the team...People don't believe it's done on such a small scale, but in terms of words we are producing an Agatha Christie novel a month..."